 With better understanding of how college education can reap benefits for them, they are focusing on their careers.
 The recent pandemic also resulted in pay cuts and job losses.

 This has put more focus on having quality education.
 With high education, they are also more likely to engage in socially beneficial activities.

-Gen Z associates human activities to climate change.
-With better access to education, they are more likely to embrace practices that are climate friendly.
+Gen Z associates human activities with climate change.
+With better access to education, they are more likely to embrace practices that are climate-friendly.

 So, why should I care how Gen Z is?

 The survival of every human generation depends on how the next generation evolves.
 Till now, Gen Z is showing a promising future.
 They are more vocal, passionate and compassionate.

 They however are more likely to be anxious.
 The high use of smartphones is generally attributed to this issue.
 The best way to reduce anxiety is to be more social.
 Going out with friends, meeting people or doing productive activities like supporting a charity or volunteer group helps.